 - reports of any professional inspections done before putting your house up for sale

-- receipts and documentation of improvements you’ve made to your house, such as adding a new bathroom (see the Nolo article Determining Your Home’s Tax Basis for an overview of how good records of improvements can help reduce taxes when you sell your house)
+- receipts and documentation of improvements you've made to your house, such as adding a new bathroom (see Determining Your Home's Tax Basis for an overview of how keeping records of improvements can help reduce capital gains tax obligations after you sell your house)

 - home repair and maintenance records (although maintenance will not figure into your tax basis)

-- manuals and warranty information (you may be including major appliances as part of your sale)
+- manuals and warranty information (you might be including major appliances as part of your sale)

-- if you are in a homeowner’s association, all related documents, such as CC&Rs (see the Nolo article on preparing documents for selling a HOA home), and
+- if you are in a homeowner's association, all related documents, such as CC&Rs (see preparing documents for selling a HOA home), and

 - anything else relevant to your sale (such as a file on the builder if you are selling a newly built home).

-Once you sign a listing agreement with an agent to sell your house, your agent will help you figure out other paperwork and documents you’ll need at various points in the process of selling your home.
+Once you sign a listing agreement with an agent to sell your house, your agent will help you figure out and prepare other paperwork and documents you'll need at various points in the process of selling your home, in some cases purely for your information, in other cases for marketing or related purposes.
 These will include:

-- details on various professionals you may be working with throughout the home sale process, including stagers, contractors, electricians, plumbers, auction houses, and movers.
+- details on various professionals you might be working with throughout the home sale process, such as stagers, contractors, electricians, plumbers, auction houses, and movers

-- files for your lawyer (especially if a lawyer will be actively involved in your transaction as is typical in several states, such as New York)
+- files for your lawyer (especially if one will be actively involved in your transaction, as is typical in some states, such as New York)

-- prices of comparable houses (see the Nolo article How a Comparative Market Analysis Helps Sellers Price Their Home for details
+- final sale prices of comparable houses that were recently on the market (see How a Comparative Market Analysis Helps Sellers Price Their Home for details)

 - ads, listing sheets, and marketing materials on your house

-- disclosures (see the Nolo article Required Disclosures When Selling U.S. Real Estate for more on the subject)
+- disclosures (see Required Disclosures When Selling U.S. Real Estate for more on the subject)

-- purchase offers from prospective buyers and all relevant material, such as documents regarding buyers’ removal of financial, inspection, and other contingencies
+- purchase offers from prospective buyers and all relevant material, such as documents regarding buyers' removal of financial, inspection, and other contingencies, and

-- and much more, such as paperwork regarding title insurance and documents you’ll need for the closing.
+- much more, such as paperwork regarding title insurance and documents you'll need for the closing.